A microscopic theory of Anderson localization of electrons in random lattices: Model and fundamental relations

 The indices $i,j,k,l$ correspond to the lattice sites with positions $\mathbf R_i,\mathbf R_j,\mathbf R_k,\mathbf R_l$ respectively.

-The behavior of the two-particle Green function with energies $z_{1} \equiv E_{+} = E + \omega/2 + i0^{+}$ and $z_{2} \equiv E_{-} = E - \omega/2 - i0^{+}$ is decisive for the determination whether the eigenstates of the random Hamiltonian are localized or extended.
+The behavior of the two-particle Green function with energies $z_{1} \equiv E_{+} = E + \omega/2 + i0^{+}$ and $z_{2} \equiv E_{-} = E - \omega/2 - i0^{+}$ is decisive in determining whether the eigenstates of the random Hamiltonian are localized or extended.
 Here $E$ is the Fermi energy and $\omega$ is the transfer energy between particle and hole.
-The two energies characterize the electron-hole resolvent $\mathcal{G}^{RA}$, the wave-vector representation of which is
+These energies characterize the electron-hole resolvent $\mathcal{G}^{RA}$, the wave-vector representation of which is

 with the Fermi energy $E$.
-The transfer energy $\omega$ and wave vector $\vecq$ are conserved during the scattering processes when decomposing the two-particle Green function into elementary scattering events.
-The dynamical variables affected by the random potential are wave vectors $\veck,\veck'$.
+The transfer energy $\omega$ and wave vector $\vecq$ are conserved during the scattering processes when the two-particle Green function is decomposed into elementary scattering events.
+The dynamical variables affected by the random potential are wave vectors $\veck$ and $\veck'$.